zhxie/ikago/README.md

 `-password password`: (Optional) Password of encryption, must be set only when method is not `plain`.
 This option needs to be set consistently between the client and the server.

-`-mtu`: (Optional) MTU.
-MTU is set in traffic between the client and the server.

-`-kcp`: (Optional) Enable KCP.
-This option needs to be set consistently between the client and the server.

-`-kcp-mtu`, `-kcp-sndwnd`, `-kcp-rcvwnd`, `-kcp-datashard`, `-kcp-parityshard`, `-kcp-acknodelay`: (Optional) KCP tuning options, available when KCP is enabled.
-These options need to be set consistently between the client and the server.
-Please refer to the [kcp-go](https://godoc.org/github.com/xtaci/kcp-go).

-`-kcp-nodelay`, `-kcp-interval`, `kcp-resend`, `kcp-nc`: (Optional) KCP tuning options, available when KCP is enabled.
-These options need to be set consistently between the client and the server.
-Please refer to the [kcp](https://github.com/skywind3000/kcp/blob/master/README.en.md#protocol-configuration).

 `-rule`: (Optional) Add firewall rule.
 In some OS, firewall rules need to be added to ensure the operation of IkaGo.
 Rules are described in [troubleshoot](https://github.com/zhxie/ikago#troubleshoot) below.

 `-v`: (Optional) Print verbose messages.
 Either `-v` or `verbose` in configuration file is set `true`, IkaGo will print verbose messages.